Skip to Content

 Expert Tips:

-• If you prefer a fluffy cake-like texture, process the oats in a high-speed blender or food processor to create oat flour before including them in a mixture.
+• Blend the oats.
+If you prefer a fluffy, cake-like texture, process the rolled oats in a high-speed blender or food processor before mixing them with the other ingredients.

 Nutrition